Intrinsic Quantum Codes: Buckyball Codes

+This code is covariant under the tetrahedral group $T$ (order $12$), consistent with the intrinsic Eastin--Knill theorem (Lemma~\ref{lem:IntrinsicEK}), which requires the logical symmetry group to be finite.

-Then via the Schur-Bootstrap, this corresponds to an extrinsic qutrit code \textit{within} the lowest non-trivial energy level of a buckyball.
-It can detect any 1st-order left rotation since those transform in $\irrep{3}$ of $\SU(2)$ and it can protect against any right rotation (since the code lives entirely within the left sector).
-Interestingly, the momentum-kick operators $\widehat{D}^{L}_{MK}$ are already protected up to and including 5th-order because of the symmetry of the Hilbert space (which is not a property of the code but of the Hilbert space itself).
-Lastly, any gate from $T$ can be implemented by left rotations of the molecule.
+Via the Schur bootstrap, this yields an extrinsic qutrit code within the lowest nontrivial energy level of the buckyball.
+It detects all first-order left rotations (transforming as $\irrep{3}$) and protects against any right rotation, since the code resides entirely in the left sector.
+Notably, the momentum-kick operators $\widehat{D}^L_{MK}$ are automatically protected up to and including fifth order due to the selection rules of the icosahedral Hilbert space --- a property of $\HH$ rather than of the code itself.
+Any gate in $T$ can be implemented by physical left rotations of the molecule.